makersmakingchange/MMC60_Assistive_Switch/README.md

 --->
 ## Attribution

-The device was designed by <DesignerName>.
+The device was designed by Neil Squire's Makers Making Change Program.

 <!---
 This is the attribution for the template.